syeda-commits/bacterial_analysis/prototype/README.md

 Train and tune an **XGBoost classifier** to account for potential nonlinear relationships and interaction effects between features.

 **Why it matters:**
-XGBoost is robust to sparse and imbalanced data — common challenges in biological datasets.
+XGBoost’s ability to handle sparsity and class imbalance makes it particularly effective for complex biological datasets.

 **Expected Output:**
 An optimized, higher-performing model to compare against the baseline.